statmike/statmike/README.md

 ## Hi, I'm Mike :wave:

 I am a lifetime learner with a background in statistics.
-My passion is for quantifying the patient experience in healthcare through better drug and device evaluation in research, development, clinical, and market settings.
-My career started with over a decade of clinical trial research covering drugs, devices, and combinations.
-I focused on inferential methods for patient-reported outcomes, efficient trial design and conduct, and the application of Bayesian methods.
-The most recent years have built on this experience in a customer advisory role at SAS to help life science, care providers, and healthcare companies apply analytical techniques to understand better and predict the impact of care on the patient experience.
+The common denominator for 11 years as a statistician, 8 years in statistical software and now a growing career in Google cloud is that I love to learn almost as much as I love to share what I learned to help others.

 I am passionate about computational engineering and work tirelessly to broaden my exposure.
-I also utilize a wide range of skills and tools to enable deeper inferential and predictive evaluations of health data in highly creative ways.
+I utilize a wide range of skills and tools to enable deeper inferential and predictive evaluations in highly creative ways.
+I believe cloud computing is the radical change of our generation that gives us a chance to skip rethinking what we do and think new all over again.

 <a href="https://www.buymeacoffee.com/statmike" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/arial-blue.png" alt="Buy Me A Coffee" style="height: 51px !important;width: 217px !important;" ></a>